 The phenomenon of desire — i.e., attraction mediated by perception — describes many of the basic low-level instincts that animals have.
-So we can speak about the desire for food and the desire for sex, to give some paradigmatic examples.
+So we can speak of the desire for food and the desire for sex, to give some paradigmatic examples.
 But we can also say that mother animals desire their children, and vice versa.
 Or that a squirrel, looking up at a nice perch, desires it as a place to rest.

 It’s not hard to see how desires like these can be adaptive, i.e., the kinds of features sculpted by natural selection.
 We can even see this in our own species.
 Smooth skin is a sign of good health, whereas boiling skin is a sign of disease, and so we evolved to desire the former and be disgusted by the latter.
 A ripe strawberry is nutritious, whereas deer droppings are not, and desire helps us choose between them.
 One of these landscapes is probably better suited for humans — and which are you drawn toward?